shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 *KNOCK KNOCK*

 “Gra?”
 Astalir’s ears perk up.
-“Oh good finally!”
+“Oh good, finally!”

 “Is there a zombie party going on in there?”